Genez-io/deployapps-landing-page/content/posts/implement_newsletter_on_static_websites_with_mailchimp_or_hubspot.md

 npm install -g genezio
 ```

-After installing `genezio`, you can create a new DeployApps project by running the following command in an empty new folder:
+After installing `DeployApps`, you can create a new DeployApps project by running the following command in an empty new folder:

 ```bash
 genezio create backend --backend=ts --name=newsletter-app --region=us-east-1